uselagoon/lagoon/docs/drupal/services/varnish.md

 #### Usage of `Varnish Bundled Purger` instead of `Varnish Purger`

-The `Varnish Purger` purger sends a `BAN` request for each single Cache-Tag that should be invalidated.
-Drupal has a lot of Cache-Tags and therefore this could lead into quite an amount of requests sent to Varnish. `Varnish Bundled Purger` instead sends just one `BAN` request for multiple invalidations, separated nicely by pipe \(`|`\) which fits perfectly to the varnish regular expression system of bans.
+The `Varnish Purger` purger sends a `BAN` request for each single cache-tag that should be invalidated.
+Drupal has a lot of cache-tags and therefore this could lead into quite an amount of requests sent to Varnish. `Varnish Bundled Purger` instead sends just one `BAN` request for multiple invalidations, separated nicely by pipe \(`|`\) which fits perfectly to the varnish regular expression system of bans.
 This causes less requests and a smaller ban list table inside Varnish.

 #### Usage of `Purge Late runtime processor`

 Contradictory to the Varnish module in Drupal 7, the Drupal 8 Purge module has a slightly different approach to purging caches: It adds them to a queue which is then processed by different processors.
-Purge suggests to use the `Cron processor` which means that the varnish cache is only purged during a Cron run.
+Purge suggests to use the `Cron processor` which means that the varnish cache is only purged during a cron run.
 This can lead into old data begin cached by Varnish, as your cron is probably not configured to run every minute or so, and can result in onfused editors and clients.

 Instead we suggest using the `Purge Late runtime processor`, which processes the queue at the end of each Drupal request.
-This has the advantage that if a Cache-Tag is added to the purge queue \(because an editor edited a Drupal node, for example\) the Cache-Tags for this node are directly purged.
+This has the advantage that if a cache-tag is added to the purge queue \(because an editor edited a Drupal node, for example\) the cache-tags for this node are directly purged.
 Together with the `Varnish Bundled Purger`, this means just a single additional request to Varnish at the very end of a Drupal request, which causes no noticeable processing time on the request.

 #### Full support for Varnish Ban Lurker